systeminit/si/app/docs/src/explanation/aws-authentication.md

-If you have generated static access keys for a user then you can set `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` directly in the `AWS Credential` asset.
+If you have generated static access keys for a user then you can set `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` directly in the `AWS Credential` Asset.

 ## AWS SSO Credentials

-If you have generated credentials via the command `aws sso login` then you can set `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_SESSION_TOKEN` directly in the `AWS Credential` asset.
+If you have generated credentials via the command `aws sso login` then you can set `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_SESSION_TOKEN` directly in the `AWS Credential` Asset.

 ## Assuming a Role